ese-varo/vim-tutorial/README.md

     Ctrl + wj - move cursor to the window below (horizontal split) Ctrl + wk - move cursor to the window above (horizontal split)

+Resizing split windows

+    For a split window:
+    Resize height of the current window by a single row. space-j rezise the with 3 less rows space-k rezise the with 3 more rows

+    For a vsplit window:
+    To resize width of the current window by a single column. space-h rezise the with 3 less columns space-l rezise the with 3 more columns